RemakingEden/radar-diagram-generator/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE] file for details.
+This project is licensed under the MIT License.